General Electric Company is one of the largest and most diversified technology and financial services corporations in the world.

 GE Aviation also produces and markets engines through CFM International, a company jointly owned by GE and Snecma, a subsidiary of SAFRAN of France, and Engine Alliance, LLC, a company jointly owned by GE and the Pratt & Whitney division of United Technologies Corp.
-New engines are also being designed and marketed in joint ventures with Rolls-Royce Group plc and Honda Aero, Inc., a division of Honda Motor Co., Ltd.
+New engines are also being designed and marketed in a joint venture with Honda Aero, Inc., a division of Honda Motor Co., Ltd.

 GE Aviation is party to agreements in which the financial results, as well as production responsibilities, of certain aircraft and marine engine lines are shared.
 These agreements take the form of both joint ventures and revenue sharing programs.

 Joint ventures market and sell particular aircraft engine lines, but require negligible direct investment because the venture parties conduct essentially all of the development, production, assembly and aftermarket support activities.
 Under these agreements, GE Aviation supplies certain engine components and retains related intellectual property rights.
 The CFM56 engine line is the product of CFM International and the GP7000 engine line is the product of Engine Alliance, LLC.